katkchung/game-search/README.md

 ## To Run:

-- Change `GIANT_BOMB_KEY` to authentication tokens from Giant Bomb in `constants.ts`.
+- Change `GIANT_BOMB_KEY` to authentication tokens from Giant Bomb in `resources/constants.ts`.
 I didn't include my personal keys because that seems like it could be a security thing.
 - If you don't have yarn installed, install it using `brew install yarn` (given that you have homebrew installed)
 - `yarn install` to install packages
 - `yarn start` Run app locally.